kunlunliu2/RocketNozzleDesign/README.md

   How to use the apps?
   (1) compile the code using Qt.
   (2) or you can unzip the Executable.rar and run the rocketNozzle.exe in the folder.

+As a test of the code, I back-engineered the rocket nozzle profiles using the published information for the Merline engine by SpaceX (https://en.wikipedia.org/wiki/SpaceX_Merlin), the NASA RS-25 engine (https://rocket.com/space/liquid-engines/rs-25-engine and https://en.wikipedia.org/wiki/RS-25) and the Chinese YF-77 engine (https://en.wikipedia.org/wiki/YF-77).
+The PNGs list the parameters to match the propulsion data for these engines.
+The code generates the nozzle profile to reach the propulsion targets.

+In this version, I provide a one-dimensional heat transfer code to calculate the wall temperature of the nozzle.
+This one-dimensional conjugate heat transfer code gives a rough estimation of the metal and gas temperature.
+This function is needed for the conception study.